The former tournament winner has insisted that the prolific attacker is not solely responsible for what the South Americans achieve in Brazil

 "I am convinced that Leo will play well at this summer's tournament."

-Argentina last won the World Cup in 1986 when Maradona captained the nation to a 3-2 win over West Germany in the final.
+Argentina last won the World Cup in 1986 when Maradona captained them to a 3-2 win over West Germany in the final.